Golden Triangle Internal Medicine Residency Program

 Community Based Residency – How are we different?

 Much has been said but little has been studied when it comes to community versus institutional-based residencies.
 The small amount of research on this topic has proven residents perform the same on boards with either training.
 At an institutional- based residency, residents tend to get more subspecialty exposure, while at a community- based program, there tends to be more hands- on primary care.
 Both approaches have specific advantages, but Baptist chose to utilize the community-based format as it better supports our system-based values of compassionate care and service; teamwork and trust; innovation and excellence; respect for the individual and the value of diversity.

-Residents are required to complete at least two scholarly activities during their residency periods: one individual project and one as a group.
+Residents are required to complete at least two scholarly activities during their residency periods: one individual project and group project.
 To support this effort, each resident will be assigned a faculty mentor experienced in the completion of published works.
 These mentors will provide guidance and structure as each resident will progress through a modified Plan-Do-Study-Act (PDSA) cycle.
 Projects will be presented at the local or regional American College of Physicians meeting and within the Baptist system.

 Medical students have the opportunity to rotate through a clinical service at Baptist Golden Triangle.
 For more information about clinical rotations, contact Christina Dickey at: firstname.lastname@example.org.

-Benefits include Baptist-funded health, vision, and dental insurance, annual paid-time off and sick leave, fully funded meals and professional leave for pre-approved meetings.
+Benefits include Baptist-funded health, vision, and dental insurance, annual paid-time off and sick leave, meals and professional leave for pre-approved meetings.